Menu

 “Exceeded” “Met” “Did Not Meet”

-Dissertation Approved at Defense – 91.66% candidates passed defense which includes an oral and written report.
-Rubric for Assessment of Written Document is 91.66% showing that candidates are doing well in the written examination of the program.
-Standard is 80% and the program meets the standard.
+Dissertation Approved at Defense: 90.9% of candidates passed defense, which includes an oral and written report.
+Using the assessment rubric for the written document, 10 out of 11 students in the process passed the defense process for the year.
+The benchmark standard is 80%, and the program meets the standard.